-The new interactions we need to heal nature, end poverty and abate climate change
+The new interactions we need to heal nature, produce abundance and pull carbon from the

-will not involve the exchange of money.
+atmoshphere will not involve the exchange of money.
 Money fueled interactions are not bad.
-We have

 are just not suited to tap into the unrealized human and biological potential resident in